 The first steps in managing PAD are connected with lifestyle.
 Medications and reducing risk factors, including lowering blood pressure and cholesterol, losing weight and stopping smoking are a good start.

 However, in more severe cases, Dr. Lam may recommend peripheral artery bypass surgery or one of the following minimally invasive vascular procedures:

 ANGIOPLASTY AND STENTING – Modern angioplasty is a procedure in which a thin, flexible tube called a catheter is inserted through an artery and guided to the place where the artery is narrowed.
 Once the tube reaches the narrowed artery, a small balloon at the end of the tube inflates for a short time.
 The pressure from the inflated balloon presses the plaque against the wall of the artery to improve blood flow.
 In most cases, a small, expandable tube called a stent is put in place at the same time.
 Reclosure of the artery is less likely to occur if a stent is used.

-LASER ATHERECTOMY – Laser atherectomy is a FDA-approved, minimally invasive endovascular technique for removing plaque from blood vessels within the body.
+LASER ATHERECTOMY – Laser atherectomy is an FDA-approved, minimally invasive endovascular technique for removing plaque from blood vessels within the body.
 The procedure uses a catheter that emits high-energy ultraviolet light to unblock the artery.
 Dr. Lam maneuvers the catheter through the vessel until it reaches the blockage.

 So, What Does it Mean to Treat Leg Pain with Minimally Invasive Techniques?

-It means that you or your loved have the opportunity to experience life again without leg pain holding them back.
-It means that surgery isn’t as scary as it once was, and that oftentimes, you or your loved one could regain painless movement in your legs without significant downtime and quite possibly, no hospital stay at all.
+It means that you or your loved one have the opportunity to experience life again without leg pain holding them back.
+It means that surgery isn’t as scary as it once was and that oftentimes, you or your loved one could regain painless movement in your legs without significant downtime and quite possibly, no hospital stay at all.